Blackymas/NSPanel_HA_Blueprint/docs/en/customization.md

 ```
 &nbsp;
 ### Web server credentials
-By default, the web server credentials are defined by this project as using `admin` as `username` and your Wi-Fi password, but you can replace it using this customization:
+By default, the web server credentials are defined by this project using `admin` as `username` and your `Wi-Fi password` as `password`, but you can replace it using this customization:
 ```yaml
 # Custom web server credentials
 web_server: